sultanhq/maker_cube/README.md

-# The Cube: An interactive hardware project

-# By Rob Adams, George Seeger and Simon Conway
+# The Cube: An interactive hardware project by Rob Adams, George Seeger and Simon Conway

 ## The Cube is an art project to create a 6 sided LED cube which is *beautiful* *interactive* and *customisable*.